 - This event has passed.

-***If you would like to join this ride but it is cost or transportation is prohibitive or you cannot afford all the gear, please let us know.
+***If you would like to join this ride but it is cost/transportation is prohibitive to do so or you need to borrow gear to make it happen, please let us know.

 On our Community Events/Rides we follow our Campfire Code of Conduct.
 We strive to create a positive and supportive environment where everyone feels welcome and heard.
 We don’t assume anyone’s abilities based on outwards appearance.
 We take responsibility for our actions and words.
 We respect the land, it’s original stewards and leave no trace.